6-MillionBees/python-concatenation-starter/exit-ticket.md

 #### What's one advantage of using an f-string to build a string in Python?
 (HINT: Think numeric data!)
-- *you can use any kind of data stored on a variable.*
+- *it automatically makes numeric data into string data.*